-IDC's Infrastructure: Cognitive/Artificial Intelligence, Big Data and Analytics Workloads service looks at the impact of new machine learning and analytics technologies on infrastructure software and hardware markets.
-Specific focus is put on the infrastructure needs for newer technologies such as nonrelational analytic data stores (e.g. Hadoop, MongoDB, Cassandra) and continuous analytic tools (e.g. Amazon Kinesis, Splunk Universal Forwarder, Microsoft Azure Data Factory).
-The program also covers infrastructure needs for relational data warehouses, analytic and performance management applications, and business intelligence and analytic tools and platforms (including cognitive/AI software platforms).
-The impact to infrastructure is examined across compute and processor architectures, storage interfaces and system types, data organization, storage capacity, and revenue for primary, secondary, and archive tiers.
+IDC's Infrastructure Trends and Strategies: Artificial Intelligence and Analytics Workloads service looks at the impact of artificial intelligence (AI), machine learning (ML), deep learning, and analytics workloads and workflows on the infrastructure hardware and software markets.
+Specific focus is put on the infrastructure needs of newer technologies (e.g., SAP HANA and S/4 HANA, Oracle Exadata, and Oracle Advanced Analytics), nonrelational analytic data stores (e.g., Hadoop, Spark, MongoDB, and Cassandra), continuous analytics tools (e.g., Amazon Kinesis, Splunk Universal Forwarder, and Microsoft Azure Data Factory), relational data warehouses, analytics and performance management applications, and business intelligence and analytics tools and platforms (including AI software platforms).
+Also included are the infrastructure needs for AI data preparation, AI model training using AI frameworks, and AI inferencing solutions across edge, core, and cloud.
+The impact to infrastructure is examined across compute and processor architectures, storage interfaces and system types, data organization, storage capacity, and revenue for the primary, secondary, and archive tiers.
 These data points will be used for segmentation and forecasting.

 Markets and Subjects Analyzed

-- Infrastructure for Cognitive/Artificial Intelligence, Big Data and Analytics Segmentation, Market Size and Forecast Report
+- AI and Analytics Server and Storage Market Size and Forecast

-- Qualitative Assessment of Big Data and Analytics Use Cases and Applications
+- AI and Analytics Infrastructure Use Cases and Evolving Applications Requirements

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - What is the build and services revenue from infrastructure used for AI/ML and analytics workloads?